 top of page

-Our history
+Our story

-Strong links between Church and community are the central theme of Light on the Hill (2002), a history of the Opoho Presbyterian Parish compiled by Norman Sheat.
-Opoho’s original wooden church began as a small community hall, built by voluntary labour about 1892 on land given by a resident who wanted the ‘boys of the village’ to have a meeting place and recreational centre.
+A small community hall, built by voluntary labour, was built about 1892 on land given by a resident who wanted the ‘boys of the village’ to have a meeting place and recreational centre.
 A Baptist congregation was permitted to use the hall, which they soon bought.
 The Baptists sold the building to the North East Valley Presbyterian Church in 1909, but many members of the existing congregation remained.
 Regular Sunday services were then conducted by laymen and students for the Ministry for a period of 21 years until, in 1930, Opoho became an ‘aided charge’ and the first minister was appointed.

-Our centenary celebrations were held in October 2009, with about 120 registrants attending.
+Centenary celebrations were held in October 2009, with about 120 registrants attending.
 Events included a church service, dinner, displays, tours, and the unveiling of a set of double doors opening into the garden – a memorial to Nancy Geering.
 More about the weekend can be read in the special insert that was published in the Opoho Signal.

-Our ministers since 1930 have been:
+Ministers since 1930 have been:

 Charles Wilcox